bitfocus/companion-module-generic-swp08/HELP.md

 - **Select Source:** Preset the source for the next route take
 - **Route Source to selected Levels and Destination:** Use the preset levels and destination with the source from this action and make the route
 - **Take:** Make the crosspoint from preset levels, source and destination
 - **Clear:** Forget any preset levels, destination or source.
-Enables all levels.
+Optionally re-enable all levels.
 - **Set Crosspoint:** Specify levels, source and destination in the action and make the route

 ### Names